relaypro-open/dog/docs/install/dog_trainer.md

 You may want to create one for each type of connection:

-- rabbitmq clients: To force rabbitmq connections over private networks in EC2, create this service name as a A Record with the private IP of your server as it's value.
+- rabbitmq clients: To force rabbitmq connections over private networks in EC2, create this service name as a A Record with the private IP of your server as its value.
 - dog_park (gui) clients